penseipublicidade/website/docs/controls/dropdown.md

 ### `alignment`

 Defines the alignment of this option in it's container.
-Alignment is an instance of [`alignment.Alignment`](/docs/reference/types/alignment) class.

-Defaults to `alignment.center_left`.
+Value is of type [`Alignment`](/docs/reference/types/alignment) and defaults to `alignment.center_left`.

 ### `key`